CBT for Anxiety

-Anxiety is what we experience when we percieve the presence of a threat which may be real or imagined.
+Anxiety is what you experience when you percieve the presence of a threat which may be real or imagined.

-Cognitive Behavioural Therapy was developed by Aaron Beck in the 1960’s who noticed that people’s inner-thoughts were often much more significant than the things that they said out loud during therapy.
+Cognitive Behavioural Therapy was developed by Aaron Beck in the 1960’s who recognised that people’s inner-thoughts were often more significant than the things that they said out loud during therapy sessions.

 He called these inner-thoughts cognition and argued that the way that people think about their experiences links directly to the emotions that they feel.